princomp/princomp.github.io/source/lectures/misc/references.md

 }
 ```

-would not compile, as C# would give back a message "The out parameter 'a' must be assigned to before controls leaves the current method": an argument passed using the keyword `out` **must** be initiatialized in the body of the method.
+would not compile, as C# would give back a message "The out parameter 'a' must be assigned to before controls leaves the current method": an argument passed using the keyword `out` **must** be initialized in the body of the method.